-The agent shouldn't work for the vendor.
-It should work for you.
+Agents shouldn't work for the vendor.
+They should work for you.

 Agent-Native Architecture